textpattern/textpattern.github.io/brand/editorial-style-guidelines.md

 The main thing to note is there's little difference between British English and the Oxford English Dictionary, except for words ending in “-ize/-ise” and their related grammatical forms.
 In other words, use "z" in all such forms (e.g. organize, organizer, organization, organizational).

 Also note that "program" (not "programme") is the correct spelling when used in context of software only.
 Likewise you would never use "centre" where "center" was required in code (e.g, @text-align:center;@).
-And it would be "data modelling", according to the -ler/-ller convention, not "data modeling".
+And it would be "data modelling", according to the -ler/-ller convention, not 'data modeling'.

 [^2]: See [Oxford spelling](https://en.wikipedia.org/wiki/Oxford_spelling":https://en.wikipedia.org/wiki/Oxford_spelling).